kenahrens/crm-demo/proxymock/instructions.md

 **How to run:**

 **Using Claude Code**:
-1. Ask Claude: "Start a proxymock mock server for database using recordings from proxymock/recorded-backend-db-<timestamp> on port 4140"
+1. Ask Claude: "Start a proxymock mock server for database using recordings from proxymock/recorded-backend-db-<timestamp> mapping port 15432 to http://localhost:5432"
 2. Start backend with proxied database connection (see CLI commands below)
 3. Ask Claude: "Replay test traffic from proxymock/tests against http://localhost:8080 and save results to proxymock/replayed-<timestamp>"
 4. Ask Claude: "Compare the test traffic in proxymock/tests with the replayed results in proxymock/replayed-<timestamp>"